-The Food Safety and Hygiene Inspection Services Division (FSHISD) inspects approximately 7,500 food and hygiene establishments in the District of Columbia.
+The Division of Food (DF) inspects approximately 7,500 food establishments in the District of Columbia.
 Food establishments include delicatessens, bakeries, grocery stores, retail marine markets, ice cream manufacturers, restaurants, wholesale markets, mobile food vendors, hotels and cottage food businesses.
 We also work with the Tobacco Control Program to ensure smoke-free food establishments.

 News and Alerts